jlandersen/PracticalDevOpsTraining/Labs/lab06.md

 If you have time left, you could additionally cover topics like:

+* Create two more Azure Web Apps  for Test and Production use and set RM up to deploy to these
 * Setup an additional build agent in a VM